 Targeting Non-Profits in the Technology Sector

-To accomplish these objectives, we used a two-step approach:
+To achieve our objectives, we used a two-step approach:

-- We conducted comprehensive secondary research to develop hypotheses about the attitudes, needs, and behaviors of US non-profits, particularly at the intersection of technology and their organization’s key objectives.
-This provided us with a preliminary view of the US non-profit industry in order to determine specific areas of inquiry required to develop a meaningful segmentation.
+- First, we conducted thorough secondary research to develop hypotheses about the attitudes, needs, and behaviors of US non-profit organizations, particularly at the intersection of technology and their key objectives.
+This allowed us to gain a preliminary view of the US non-profit industry and identify specific areas of inquiry needed to develop a meaningful segmentation.

-- We conducted a comprehensive quantitative survey with over 700 US non-profit organizations that covered a range of key areas that would form the basis of the segmentation and enable deep profiling to inform tailored strategies.
-This survey included an exploration into non-profit organizational objectives and challenges, as well as their overall attitudes and behaviors related to technology, and cloud more specifically.
+- We then conducted a comprehensive quantitative survey of over 700 US non-profit organizations, covering a range of key areas to develop a segmentation and enable deep profiling.
+Our survey explored non-profit organizational objectives, challenges, attitudes, and behaviors related to technology, including cloud computing.

 Our research enabled our client to gain a comprehensive understanding of the US non-profit market and its varying attitudes, needs, and behaviors related to technology.
 By identifying and sizing unique market segments and developing rich profiles of each segment, we provided specific recommendations on how to best market and message to each group.
 Additionally, we built an algorithm to classify non-profits into one of the identified segments based on minimal information.
 Our client was able to prioritize its marketing and sales efforts, develop tailored go-to-market strategies, and operationalize them across the US non-profit market.